Uninstall Tomcat Server in Windows 10 a Step by Step Guide: Clean Removal of Tomcat, Windows 10 Tomcat Uninstall, Remove Apache Tomcat Properly

 Can I keep Tomcat logs after uninstall?

 Yes, if you want to archive or review the old logs later.
 Move them to an archive folder on a separate drive or another location outside the installed Tomcat directory.
-How to defend your Discord server from spam: a step-by-step guide
+The Ultimate Guide to Exporting Database Schema from SQL Server 2026

 Do I need to restart Windows after uninstalling Tomcat?